Feed For Older Horses & Ponies in Winter

-The winter months mean management changes for many horses and ponies and those in their “senior years” may sometimes need a little extra support to ensure they emerge from winter full of the joys of spring!
-Whether you have a “20 going on 2 year-old”, or an aged veteran with poor dentition we are here to help with diet management strategies and solutions for feed for older horses that can help you to see them safely through this winter.
+The winter months mean management changes for many horses and ponies.
+Those in their “senior years” may sometimes need a little extra support to ensure they emerge from winter full of the joys of spring!
+Whether you have a “20 going on 2 year-old”, or an aged veteran with poor dentition, we are here to help with diet management strategies and solutions for feed for older horses that can help you to see them safely through this winter.

 You’re only as old as you feel!

 Improved knowledge, veterinary care and nutrition mean that horses and ponies are living much longer and our perception of what defines an old horse has changed.
 Although many senior mixes and cubes are available, not every senior horse or pony needs them, especially those that hold their weight well.
-If you are feeding less than the recommended quantities of a veteran mix it will mean that your OAP is missing out on essential vitamins and minerals.
+If you are feeding less than the recommended quantities of a veteran mix it will mean that your older horse is missing out on essential vitamins and minerals.
 To counter these shortfalls, adding a supplement or balancer to top up on essential nutrients is advisable.
 The older horse with any age associated health issues, including poor dentition or Pituitary Pars Intermedia Dysfunction (PPID formerly known as Cushing’s), will need a little more support.

 Stabling over the winter months is not always the most “comfortable” situation for the older horse.
 Confinement to a smaller space may result in stiffer joints and poor ventilation in the stable may result in respiratory problems, which is a common problem for older horses and ponies.
 Dengie Performance+ Balancer contains added glucosamine for joint support and a prebiotic for digestive support as well as a broad-spectrum of vitamins and minerals to provide a balanced feed for older horses.

 Poor dentition, weight loss, PPID (formerly known as Cushing’s disease) and laminitis are just some of the problems that a veteran horse may face.
-In practice this means that they require a more specialised ration all year round, but for those with poor teeth the winter months can be particularly challenging as the reliance on conserved long stem forage increases.
+In practice, this means that they require a more specialised ration all year round, but for those with poor teeth the winter months can be particularly challenging as the reliance on conserved, long stem forage increases.
 Monitoring bodyweight and condition by regular use of a weigh tape and body condition scoring is good practice for any horse owner, but it is especially important for those with veterans.
 This will provide plenty of opportunity to alter the feed for older horses before weight gain or any changes progress too far.

 It is vital to remember that a horse needs fibre to maintain digestive health and fibre intake should still equate to at least 1.5% of bodyweight; a 500kg horse would therefore require 7.5kg of a fibre-based feed per day.
-When horses can no longer manage long stem forage the next step is to try a short chop hay replacer product, such as Dengie Hi-Fi Senior which combines short chop high temperature dried grasses and alfalfa.
-Horse owners often ask if feeding such a large quantity of feed in a bucket is alright as the general advice for feeding horses is to keep bucket feed to a minimum.
-However, because Hi-Fi Senior and for that matter the other Alfa-A and Hi-Fi products are fibre sources, it is like a haynet in a bucket and therefore completely safe to feed in bulk – in fact the horse was designed to eat this way!
+When horses can no longer manage long stem forage the next step is to try a short chop hay replacer product, such as Dengie Hi-Fi Senior or Dengie Pure Grass.
+These are short chop alternatives to long stem forage and are much easier to chew.
+Simply treat them like a haynet in a bucket.

-The dietary management of a horse or pony with Pituitary Pars Intermedia Dysfunction (PPID, also know as Cushing’s Disease) should be based on a low sugar and starch diet, just as for horses prone to laminitis.
-Unfortunately, one of the main problems associated with the PPID is that horses tend to be more prone to laminitis due to changes to the balance of hormones that occurs.
-This may mean that you may be doing everything right with regard to their diet and yet laminitis can still occur.
+The dietary management of a horse or pony with Pituitary Pars Intermedia Dysfunction (PPID, formerly known as Cushing’s Disease) should be based on a low sugar and starch diet, just as for horses prone to laminitis.
+Unfortunately, one of the main problems associated with the PPID is that horses tend to be more prone to laminitis as a result of the hormonal balance changes.
+This may mean that you may be doing everything right with regard to their diet and yet laminitis still occurs.

 Feeding according to weight and dental condition is also an additional consideration for horses and ponies with PPID and laminitis.
 For those that maintain weight easily, a low calorie, low sugar and starch product, like Dengie Hi-Fi Lite or Hi-Fi Molasses Free, is suitable.
 For those that struggle to maintain weight Dengie Alfa-A Oil, Alfa-A Molasses Free and Alfa-Beet are all suitable feeds.